lukibsubekti/notifier/README.md

 1. Create templates.
     Templates are stored in `/templates` directory.
 We can create a template inside subdirectories under `/templates`.
 It is recommended we have the template with both `html` and `txt` format as the email sender function will try to render both formats.
     For example, we have `/templates/en/sample.hello.html` and `/templates/en/sample.hello.txt`.
-Then, in the HTPP request body we can select the template by setting the `template` field to `en/sample.hello`.
+Then, in the HTPP request body, we can select the template by setting the `template` field to `en/sample.hello`.

+1. A special file as an HTML content wrapper is stored in `/templates/partials/layout.html`.

 1. Create and configure `.env` file based on `.env.sample`.